salah-abukhatwa/SALAH-SHOP/README.md

-This project was generated with version 17.3.7.
+This project was generated with [Angular CLI] version 17.3.7.